humlib/humlib-be/README.md

 ## API first

-We use [OASv3.1](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md) and generate the controller layer of humlib-be from it.
+We use [OASv3.1](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md) to define humlib-be's API.
 To edit the API specification, please use [Postman](https://humlib.postman.co/workspace/HumLib~ad065858-1612-464c-bb89-1992625514ab/overview).
 Contact one of the team members to get access.